cibinjoseph/KatzPlotkin/README.md

 A Makefile for use on Linux systems is also provided.

 ## Usage
-Compile the code using either the provided `Makefile` or using the commands:
+Compile the code using either the provided `Makefile` or using the command:
 ```Bash
 f77 p14.F -o p14.out
 ```